hranicka/ha-jablotron/custom_components/jablotron_web/README.md

 - Check coordinator data in debug logs
 - Verify sensors exist in your Jablotron system
 - Ensure the correct service_id is configured

+**New switches do not appear after an update**
+- Add PGM control code in integration options
+- Use the reload service: `jablotron_web.reload`
+- Or manually reload: Settings → Devices & Services → Jablotron Web → ⋮ → Reload
+- Check that PGMs have `reaction: "pgorSwitchOnOff"` (see debug logs)
+- Verify you have permission to control the PGM

 **Frontend errors: "entity-picker.no_match" or "device-picker.no_match" (Czech language)**
 - These are **NOT** from this integration